-If you have been hurt by a product, you should contact an attorney.
+If you have been hurt by a product, you should contact an experienced attorney to understand the role of product liability lawyer can have on your case.
 Contacting the manufacturer or designer will likely get you the runaround and even if they offer to replace the product, that does not take care of your injury, medical bills, or pain.
 Contact an attorney and let them take the problem where it belongs.
 They will either pay what is fair or go to court.

 Famous Cases Involving Defective Products